xpdavid/CS2103R-Report/index.md

 - Test cases should not be dependent on each other (already there)
 - Only browser tests tests can access page object classes (already there)
 - The Test Driver should be only used in test cases
-- util and browsertest cannot access GaeSimulation
+- `util` and `browsertest` cannot access `GaeSimulation`
-- action test cases should only interact with back-end through BackDoor API (The rule should be there, but there are too many violations)
+- Action test cases should only interact with back-end through BackDoor API (The rule should be there, but there are too many violations)

 The rule in `Macker` `xml` format can be found [here](https://github.com/xpdavid/teammates/blob/additional-macker/static-analysis/teammates-macker.xml).